MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

-When the wind is blowing from the east above the Gulf Stream (a region of high meridional density gradient), it induces an advection of dense water from the northern side of the GS to the southern side through Ekman currents.
+When the wind is blowing from the east above the Gulf Stream (a region of high meridional density gradient), it induces an advection of dense water from the northern side of the Gulf Stream to the southern side through Ekman currents.
 Then, it induces a “wind-driven” buoyancy lost and mixing which reduces the stratification and the PV.